MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P12-Adding-Effects/content.md

 eliminated.

 > [action]
-> Add the following code to the start of the `dieSeal` method:
+> Add the following code at the start of the `removeSeal` method:
 >
 ```
 /* Load our particle effect */